 Skip to main content

-Integrate Static Analysis in your CI/CD with the Veracode CLI
+Integrate Static Analysis with the CLI

 You can integrate the Veracode CLI with your CI/CD pipelines to identify security flaws as part of the software development process.